LaunchCodeEducation/helloworld/_sources/03_Conditionals/practice.rst

     #.

         **Latte Special**
         Starbucks is offering a new secret drink to celebrate St. Patrick's day.
 You can only order this drink on Tuesdays during the months of February March.
-Create a program that asks the user for the day, then notifies them if they can save get the secret drink.
+Create a program that asks the user for the day, then notifies them if they can get the secret drink.

         .. sourcecode:: python